deshwalmahesh/NSE-Stock-Scanner/README.md

 ```
 4. Open `Tutorial.ipynb` in your browser for Documentation and usage

-Enjoy ;)

-For usage, see the docstring of code or the example ipython Notebook `Test.ipynb`.
-(You need to restart the kernal a couple of times for data updation after download.
-It uses complex OOPS structure and Inheritance so it'll take some to fix that bug.
-Inconvenience is regretted)
+For usage, see the docstring of code or the example ipython Notebook `Test.ipynb`

 **Please share your ideas, views, requirements, knowledge, bug reports, fixes and most importantly; reviews.**

+Enjoy the power of computing and trade safely ;)

 _______________________________________________________________________________
 ## Supports (still in development phase.
 Growing as learning):